 …humongous?
 This is the word we probably need here.
 The impact of new technology on the fast food and restaurant industries has been hu-mon-gous!
 The internet and mobile phones have completely reshaped how we order, make and consume food.

+his manifests in so many ways.
 Instead of thumbing paper menus in restaurants, customers use their phones to order for delivery.
 Instead of soliciting advice from their friends, people study reviews left by total strangers online.

 It’s easy to get overwhelmed with all these changes.
 Software is eating the world, so what’s going to be left of the restaurant and fast food industries in the end?
 This is the question every foodservice professional asks themselves.